mattbierner/neith-brainfuck/README.md

 # Brainfuck with Akh and Neith

 ## About
-Very basic Brainfuck interpreter in Javascript using a [Bennu][benu] parser, [Neith][neith] zipper for memory, and [Akh][akh] monads for evaluation.
+Very basic Brainfuck interpreter in Javascript using a [Bennu][bennu] parser, [Neith][neith] zipper for memory, and [Akh][akh] monads for evaluation.

 [bennu]: https://github.com/mattbierner/bennu